Andy Gallik

-Andy A. Gallik (born September 24, 1991) is a former American football center.
-He was drafted by the Tennessee Titans in the 2015 NFL Draft.
-He played college football for Boston College.
+Andy A. Gallik (born September 24, 1991) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for Boston College Eagles and was selected by the Tennessee Titans in the 2015 NFL draft.

-Early life
+Early life and college

 Gallik was born in Evergreen Park, Illinois.
 Gallik attended Brother Rice High School in Chicago.

-College and professional career

-Gallik attended Boston College, where he started all four years for the Eagles.
+He attended Boston College, where he started all four years for the Eagles.

+Professional career

-He was drafted in the sixth round of the 2015 NFL draft by the Tennessee Titans.
+Gallik was selected by the Tennessee Titans in the sixth round of the 2015 NFL draft with the 208th overall pick.
 On August 28, 2016, he was waived/injured by the Titans and placed on injured reserve.
 He was released with an injury settlement on October 14, 2016.